Nonuniform-temperature effects on the phase transition in an Ising-like model: Correlation length

-where $x_p$ denotes the spatial location of the maximum point of the variance.
+where $x_p=i_0 \Delta x$ denotes the spatial location of the maximum point of the variance.
+Numerically, we have $G(2j\Delta x) = [M^{-1}]_{i_0-j, i_0+j}/ [M^{-1}]_{i_0, i_0}$.
 We plot the result in Fig.\,\ref{fig:fluctuation}.
-The normalized nonlocal correlation doesn't exactly decay exponentially, so we determine the correlation length $\xi$ by requiring $G(\xi) =\exp(-1)$.
-The $\xi$ again smoothly increases from the crossover regime ($\Delta\mu<0$) to the first order phase transition regime ($\Delta\mu>0$), and decreases as the increase of the temperature gradient.
-With the current parameter set, our estimation of the correlation length is $\xi \approx 1.74$ fm in the central part of the brick cell, which is significantly larger than $\xi \approx 1$ fm in the periphery.
+The normalized nonlocal correlation does not exactly decay exponentially, so we determine the correlation length $\xi$ by requiring $G(\xi) =\exp(-1)$.
+The $\xi$ again smoothly increases from the crossover regime ($\Delta\mu<0$) to the first-order phase transition regime ($\Delta\mu>0$), and decreases as the increase of the temperature gradient.
+With the current parameter set, our estimation of the correlation length $\xi $ is about $1.65$fm $-$ $1.9$fm in the central part of the brick cell, which is significantly larger than $\xi \approx 1$ fm in the periphery \footnote{Note that the results quantitatively depend on the parameter setting.
+With a different parameter setting, $a=0.22$ fm$^{-2}$, $b=-0.1$ fm$^{-1}$, and $c=1.6$, the correlation length is $\xi \approx 1.5$ fm in the periphery and $\xi \approx 2.55$ fm at the phase transition point.
+The phase transition temperature is also lifted from $T_c$, and the value is about $6$ MeV for $w=1$ fm and $11$ MeV for $w=0.5$ fm.
+The qualitative results are not changed.}.
+It's important to point out that for the critical value $\Delta \mu =0$, the correlation length does not diverge and is strongly suppressed by the nonuniform-temperature effects.
+The suppression is comparable to that from the critical slowing down effects \cite{Berdnikov2000}.
+The magnitude of the correlation length will be further suppressed when the critical slowing down effects are included.